-Beyond the Bag ~ The Art of Making Tea, Demystified.
 Tea making is thousands of years old, but that doesn’t mean we can’t have some fun with it!
-Here are some ways you can easily adapt those ancient principles with delicious and comforting results!
+I’ll show you how to make tea using ancient principles with both familiar and surprising ingredients!

 Making tea…it’s a little bit exotic, a little bit shrouded in mystery, most of us only know it from the little white bags with the string and paper tags ~ we’ve probably never even bothered to open one up to see what’s inside.
 So it might come as a surprise to some that you don’t need a tea bag at all to make a great cup of tea.